saudNA9/csc2031blog/README.md

 - I created a custom error page to handle rate limit breaches effectively.

 ## **Exercise 11: Multi-Factor Authentication (MFA)**
-- I introduced MFA during registration, allowing users to set up manual code entry.
+- I introduced MFA during registration, allowing users to set up manual code entry and I added a QR Code as required in part 2.
 - MFA verification was added to the login process, with users redirected to an MFA setup page if required.

 ## **Exercise 12: Managing User Logins**